himsangseung/SelfDrivingCarNanoDegree/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]

+[Picture of image from the center camera]
 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]

+[Picture of image from left/right camera]]

 Then I repeated this process on track two in order to get more data points.